zincware/ZnTrack/docs/source/node.rst

             self.result = self.a + self.b

-The Node above is equivalent to the following :term:`Node`.
+The :term:`Node` above can also be written like following :term:`Node`, saving and loading the inputs and outputs manually.

 .. note::